Powerlearnproject/se-day1-assignment-o2lufemi/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit tests - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software. - it ensures that each unit performs its intended function correctly, isolated from other components.
+ Integration tests - verify that different modules or services used by your application work well together.
+ - help to ensure data flows smoothly between modules and interfaces work as expected.
+ System testing -Focus on the entire software system as a whole, including all functionalities and interactions.
+ -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .
+Acceptance tests - are formal tests that verify if a system satisfies business requirements.
+They require the entire application to be running while testing and focus on replicating user behaviors.
+- Whether the software meets the needs of the end-user and is ready for deployment.

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Draw a picture of a person
+Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.